abshilpa/Object-Detection/README.md

 # Object-Detection
 Object detection is the process of identifying and locating objects within an image or video.
-For example, if you want to detect faces in an image, you would need an algorithm that can recognize facial features such as eyes, nose, and mouth.
+For example, if you want to detect faces in an image, you would need an algorithm that can recognize facial features such as eyes, nose and mouth.